D7823/UAV_SLAM/Software/ROS/darknet/README.md

-# Darket YOLO
+# Object detection and target distance caculator

-We use this yolo implementation to do object detection: https://github.com/leggedrobotics/darknet_ros
+We use this darknet yolo implementation to do object detection: https://github.com/leggedrobotics/darknet_ros

 1. Follow the building instructions in the above website to build the darknet node in your catkin space

-2. Copy the launch file to darknet_ros/launch folder.
-It takes the rectified left image for object detection.
-Just use roslaunch to run it when you are running the stereo version ORB-SLAM2.

-3. Testing.
+2. Testing the yolo with an image:

-      1. Find a image and then use image_publisher to publish it in the ROS
+      1. Find a image online and then use image_publisher to publish it in the ROS

       2. use rostopic to find the published image name